SunyataZero/peoples-fund/docs/risks.md

 ### Measures we can take
 * Improve documentation so other people can take over
 * Finding other people willing to help out

+## Efficiency and maintenance

+  PMP is not good at handling many different groups of donations, so if the number of donation levels increase in the future we may need to switch.
+(But there may be a nice JavaScript solution or other workaround)